jooby-project/jooby/md/route-attrs.md

 The previous example will print: ```{role = admin}```.

-Any runtime annotations are automatically added as route attributes.
+Any runtime annotation is automatically added it as route attribute.
 Following these rules:

 * If the annotation has a ```value``` method, then we use the annotation's name as attribute name.
 * Otherwise, we use the method name as attribute name.